meilisearch/documentation/learn/cookbooks/update_cloud.md

 You'll need to connect via SSH to your cloud instance, and depending on the user you are connecting with (root, admin, etc.), you may need to prefix some commands with `sudo`

 ::: tip
-If you are using v0.22 or above, use our [migration script](https://github.com/meilisearch/meilisearch-migration) to migrate your Meilisearch version to a newer version without losing data or settings.
+If you are using v0.22 or above, use our [migration script](https://github.com/meilisearch/meilisearch-migration) to update to a newer Meilisearch version without losing data or settings.
 :::

 ## Step 1: Verify your database version